schmettow/New_Stats/Production/Bayesian_statistics.md

 ```

 \begin{figure}
-\includegraphics[width=0.9\linewidth]{Production/figures/sec99-8-1} \caption{Histogram showing relative frequencies}(\#fig:sec99-8)
+\includegraphics[width=0.9\linewidth]{Bayesian_statistics_files/figure-latex/sec99-8-1} \caption{Histogram showing relative frequencies}(\#fig:sec99-8)
 \end{figure}

 Strictly spoken, grouped and binned frequencies are not one statistic, but a vector of statistics.
 It approximates what we will later get to know more closely as a *distribution* \@ref(distributions).

 ### Central tendency {#central-tendency}

-Reconsider the rational design researcher Jane \@ref(sec99).
+Reconsider the rational design researcher Jane \@ref(benchmarking-designs).
 When asked about whether users can complete a transaction within 99, she looked at the population average of her measures.
 The population average is what we call the *(arithmetic) mean*.
 The mean is computed by summing over all measures and divide by the number of observations.
 The mean is probably the most often used measure of central tendency, but two more are being used and have their own advantages: *median* and *mode*.

 ```r